 - Management of your case during the investigation: A concern may not arise at a convenient moment in the conduct of your case and you should alert the complaints director to any ongoing issues, so that your case is dealt with appropriately whilst your concerns are being addressed.

-Negligence?
-Where the complaint you raise indicates a claim in negligence (i.e. that the quality of our work has fallen below reasonable standards and losses have resulted), it may be inappropriate that we deal with it and the Legal Ombudsman is likely to take a similar view.
+Where what you raise indicates a claim in negligence (i.e. that the quality of our work has fallen below reasonable standards and losses have resulted), it may be inappropriate that we deal with it and the Legal Ombudsman is likely to take a similar view.
 You may well need to take legal advice on how to proceed.

 Our terms of business